 Appellation: a geographical name (as of a region, village, or vineyard) under which a winegrower is authorized to identify and market wine (Merriam Webster)

 And when it comes to organic certification, the Mendocino AVA leads the pack.
-Close to 25% of the vineyards in Mendocino County are certified, or in the process of receiving certification.
+Close to 25% of the vineyards in Mendocino County are certified organic.